Mota0G/Assignment3---Project-Development/README.md

 # Instructions on how to build and run the project:
 1 - Create a local folder in your computer

-2 - Open the prompt
+2 - Open the prompt inside of the folder

 3 - Use the command this command - git clone (link of the project)